sw-code/sw-code.github.io/_posts/2024-05-11-coroutines-and-deadlocks.md

 # Introduction

-In our current project, we've chosen a tech stack that includes [Ktor](https://ktor.io/), and the [Exposed](https://jetbrains.github.io/Exposed/home.html).
+In our current project, we've chosen a tech stack that includes [Ktor](https://ktor.io/), and [Exposed](https://jetbrains.github.io/Exposed/home.html).
 This combination has generally served us well, offering a powerful way to build and manage our application.

 Ktor is a modern, asynchronous framework developed by JetBrains specifically for building Kotlin applications.